MichaelFroelich/FAP.React/README.md

 Which may be placed where you wish your HTML blobs to appear.
 This will be executed before returning to the client, so you won't even need to configure a new location, as opposed to all other solutions.

 ### SPA
-Ever so slightly more efficient than using PHP, as the same or fewer systems are involved, but requiring just a little more effort is the Single Page Application, but as of writing only requires setting the IsSPA property to true.
+Ever so slightly more efficient than using PHP, as the same or fewer systems are involved, but requiring just a little more effort is the Single Page Application, but as of writing is the default for FAP.React.
 You will also need to change your front-facing server's settings, which for NGINX means adding a new location, then FAP.React will return a complete HTML page including script includes and CSS includes specified by location.
 As only cached HTML is returned from FAP, SEO should work identically to injecting the HTML with PHP without the added benefit of PHP where you might not actually need it.

 # How to implement the SPA?